Complex and Adaptive Dynamical Systems: A Primer

-\underline{\bf Cognition vs.\ intelligence}\\ A cognitive system is not necessarily intelligent, but it might be in principle.
+\runinhead{Cognition Versus Intelligence} A cognitive system is not necessarily intelligent, but it might be in principle.
 Cognitive system theory presumes that artificial intelligence can be achieved only once autonomous cognitive systems have been developed.
-This stance contrasts somewhat with the usual paradigm of artificial intelligence (AI), which follows an all-in-one-step approach to intelligent systems.
+This stance {is somewhat in contrast} with the usual paradigm of artificial intelligence (AI), which follows an all-in-one-step approach to intelligent systems.

-\underline{\bf Universality}\\ Simple biological cognitive systems are dominated by cognitive capabilities and algorithms hard-wired by gene expression.
-These features range from simple stimulus-response reactions to sophisticated internal models for limb-dynamics.
+\runinhead{Universality} Simple biological cognitive systems are dominated by cognitive capabilities and algorithms hard-wired by gene expression.
+These features range from simple stimulus--response reactions to sophisticated internal models for limb \hbox{dynamics}.

 A priori information is clearly very useful for task solving in particular and for cognitive systems in general.
 A main research area in AI is therefore the development of efficient algorithms making maximal use of a priori information about the environment.
-A soccer-playing robot does normally not acquire the ball dynamics from individual experience.
+A soccer-playing robot {normally does not} acquire the ball dynamics from individual experience.
 Newton's law is given to the robot by its programmer and hard-wired within its code lines.